Delegasi-Tech/delreact-agent/docs/MCP-Integration-Guide.md

 // Use the agent - MCP tools are automatically available const result = await agent.invoke({
-  objective: "List files in the current directory and show recent git commits",
+  objective: "Show me documentation on creating Langgraph Build Graph",
-  outputInstruction: "Provide a summary of the repository state" });
+  outputInstruction: "Provide a summary of the function" });
 ```